 The objective of this course is to learn how to form a scientific question, translate it to a statistical problem, apply an appropriate statistical method for inference, and report findings in a language understandable by non-statistician scientists.
 Throughout this course, students will collaborate with other scientists at UCI and work on a specific project.

-STATS 8: Introduction To Biostatistics
+STATS 7 & 8: Introduction to Statistics & Biostatistics

 This is an introductory level course on statistics covering the following topics: Designing scientific studies; Exploring data; Probability; Continuous and discrete probability distributions; Estimation; Hypothesis testing; Linear regression models.
 Click here to go to the course website: Stats 8